-Black Women's Health Imperative: Change Your Life.
-Change Your Lifestyle.
+Black Women's Health Imperative: Change Your Lifestyle.

-Black Women's Health Imperative (BWHI) offers a CDC-approved, culturally tailored adaptation of the National DPP.
-Change Your Lifestyle.
 Change Your Life.
+(CYL2)

-(CYL) is a yearlong, virtual, evidence-based, lifestyle change program designed for Black women.
+Black Women's Health Imperative (BWHI) offers a CDCapproved, culturally tailored adaptation of the National DPP called Change Your Lifestyle.
+Change Your Life.
+CYL2 is a yearlong, virtual, evidence-based lifestyle change program for Black women.
 Participants receive the tools and support they need to help prevent type 2 diabetes and other chronic conditions such as heart disease, high blood pressure, and high cholesterol.

-Interested participants should be 18 years of age or older and have a BMI of 25 or more.
-They must also be diagnosed with prediabetes by a healthcare provider, have a history of gestational diabetes, or score at least 5 on the Prediabetes Risk Test.
-For more information, download the BWHI app on the App Store or Google Play.
+Interested participants should be 18 or older and have a BMI of

+25 or more.
+They must also be diagnosed with prediabetes by a healthcare provider, have a history of gestational diabetes, or score at least five on the Prediabetes Risk Test.
+Download the BWHI app on the App Store or Google Play for more information.